-Nexhink compacts domains when the domain name consists of more than five subdomain levels or when the third or lower levels are repetitive (names with indexes) or automatically generated (random letters and digits).
+By default, Nexthink compacts domains when the domain name consists of more than five subdomain levels, or when the third or lower levels are repetitive (names with indexes) or automatically generated (random letters and digits).
 In those cases, the lower subdomains are replaced by the asterisk sign .
 See the table below for a few examples of compacted domains and a last example of a domain that is not compacted:

-Domain name Stored domain more.than.five.domain.levels.com a.few.more.than.five.domain.levels.com .than.five.domain.leves.com dev01.cloud.example.com dev02.cloud.example.com 8d271d.cloud.example.com .cloud.example.com svn.cloud.example.com svn.cloud.example.com svn.cloud.example.com are subdomains of cloud.example.com, but they are stored as separate domains in the Nexthink database.
+Domain name Stored domain exceed.just.five.domain.levels.com again.exceed.just.five.domain.levels.com .just.five.domain.levels.com dev01.cloud.example.com dev02.cloud.example.com 8d271d.cloud.example.com .cloud.example.com svn.cloud.example.com svn.cloud.example.com svn.cloud.example.com are subdomains of cloud.example.com, but they are stored as separate domains in the Nexthink database.
 Thus, the asterisk does not refer to all the subdomains inside cloud.example.com, but only to those which are repetitive or randomly generated.